raut008/gcpcicd/docs/CICD_PRD.md

 ## Project Overview

-This is a React Counter App that gets:
+This is a Guide to CI/CD and Kubernetes Deployment that gets:

 1. **Built** using Node.js
 2. **Packaged** into a Docker container with Nginx
 3. **Deployed** to Google Kubernetes Engine (GKE)